 In 2011, HUD rebranded the ESG funding from "Emergency Shelter Grant" to "Emergency Solutions Grant" to reflect a shift in federal homeless policies from a shelter-based approach to a Housing First approach.
 The new approach focuses on prevention and moving people out of the shelters into long-term housing solutions.
-A key component of Housing First is Rehousing, which is the process of transitioning families from shelter environments to permanent housing solutions such as affordable apartments.
+A key component of Housing First is Rehousing, which is the process of transitioning families from shelters to long-term housing solutions such as affordable apartments.
 As a result of this change, the City began funding re-housing in 2011 and has established a successful program.

-In 2015, the City and its partner, Greater Hammond Community Services, was able to assist 33 homeless households with rehousing.
-The City has also begun to complement Rehousing with prevention in an effort to help families avoid homelessness in the first place.
+The City and its partner, Greater Hammond Community Services, was able to assist 59 homeless households with rehousing and homeless prevention.
 While these programs can provide assistance for up to six months, most clients only need two or three months to stabilize after a stoppage in income due to health reasons, reduction in employment, or a large one-time expense such as a car repair or hospital bill.
 Unfortunately, the prevention component can only assist households earning less than 30% of the area median income.
 To put this in perspective, a person living alone and earning minimum wage would not qualify for assistance due to their income.
 The City is considering complementing this program with other funding sources, such as HOME or CDBG, which can provide this type of assistance for households up to 80% of area median income.